TosbackCgusBridge-Bot/CGUs-versions/Earthlink/unknown.md

 15.3 Changing Your Contact Preferences

 You may exercise your option not to receive any marketing communications from and/or automated or manually dialed calls, text messages and pre-recorded messages from EarthLink (i) for EarthLink Services, by going directly to https://myaccount.earthlink.net/cam/contactinfo.jsp or calling EarthLink customer service, or (ii) for the PeoplePC DSL Service, by going directly to https://myaccount.peoplepc.com/cam/contactinfo.jsp or calling PeoplePC customer service.
-You also may text STOP in response to any text message from EarthLink to stop receiving text messages from EarthLink.1
+You also may text STOP in response to any text message from EarthLink to stop receiving text messages from EarthLink .

 **16\.
 CUSTOMER SERVICE AND TECHNICAL SUPPORT**

 For online customer support for your Service, including troubleshooting email, certain connection issues, billing issues, setting up your email, and online account maintenance, go to http://support.earthlink.net/ for the EarthLink Services or https://support.peoplepc.com/ for the PeoplePC Services.
-For specific billing questions, you also can login to myaccount at https://myaccount.earthlink.net/cam/whlogin.jsp.
+For specific billing questions, you also can login to myaccount at https://myaccount.earthlink.net/cam/whlogin.jsp .

 To contact EarthLink Customer Service via telephone or live chat, go to http://www.earthlink.net/about/contact/ for the EarthLink Services and http://psc.peoplepc.com/contact/contact.php for the PeoplePC Services.